solvuu/solvuu-build/README.md

   uses mutable state everywhere and is largely undocumented.

-- All paths are intrinsically relative to the `_build` directory, but some files are supposed to be generated outside _build (e.g. .merlin) and sometimes there is no benefit to copying or symlinking your source code into _build.
+- All paths are intrinsically relative to the `_build` directory, but some files are supposed to be generated outside `_build` (e.g. `.merlin`) and sometimes there is no benefit to copying or symlinking your source code into `_build`.
 This shouldn't be forced on you.
-It is also a bad UI; typing `ocamlbuild foo.cmo` actually builds `_build/foo.cmo`.
+It is also not the best UI; typing `ocamlbuild foo.cmo` actually builds `_build/foo.cmo`.